Rice Research & Exploration

 RET Presenting their Research Poster

-The Rice Research & Exploration Symposium is an annual symposium open to K-12 teachers, instructional staff, and administrators.
+The Rice Research & Exploration Symposium is an annual symposium open to K-12 teachers, educators, administrators, and undergraduate students.
 The symposium seeks to bridge ongoing research with the K-12 classroom, making STEM research accessible.
-Current interns taking part in Research Experience for Teachers (RET) present their findings and how their specific projects can be incorporated into the classroom.
+Current interns taking part in Research Experience for Teachers (RET), NSF Microelectronics Using Project-Based Learning (REM: EMProject), and The Cancer Health Advancement through Networks, Guidance and Education (CHANGE) Project present their findings and how their specific projects can be incorporated into the classroom.

 The symposium also includes notable guest speakers and workshop sessions to give attendees opportunities to experience K-12 level lessons based on research conducted by RETs during their fellowship.